 Elementary School Program

-Resource Room Classrooms
+Resource Room Support

 The resource room serves students who are placed in general education settings with mild to moderate disabilities.
 A certified special education teacher and/or instructional assistant work with groups composed of no more than twelve students.
 Educational instruction is provided consistent with the service recommendations of the student's IEP.
 Support may be provided for reading, math, written language, organizational and/or other education needs.
 Instructional methodologies vary but meet student needs and curriculum goals, which are aligned with the Massachusetts Curriculum Frameworks.